evanthegrayt/spoonerize/README.md

 ## Updating
 This is just a fun project I'm working on, and it's under active development.
-I recomment updating regularly to get the newest features.
+I recommend updating regularly to get the newest features.
 From the base directory, run:
 ```sh
 rake update